dickhardt/email-verification-protocol/README.md

 ## 3. Email Suggestion Aggregation

-On page load and detecting the RP has performed (2), for each registered Issuer:
+On page load and detecting the RP has performed (2), for each registered Issuer that the user is still [logged-in](https://w3c-fedid.github.io/login-status/#get-the-login-status) to:

 - **3.1** - The browser loads `https://issuer.example/.well-known/web-identity` and MUST follow redirects to the same path but with a different subdomain of the Issuer, for example `https://accounts.issuer.example/.well-known/web-identity`.